What is Healthy Breathing or Buteyko Breathing?

+What is Buteyko Breathing?
 Can it Help High Blood Pressure?

 The Buteyko Breathing Technique is gaining popularity as people with many sicknesses, who begin using the therapy, notice changes in their health in just a few days.

 If you don’t know what it is, you are not alone.
-Many people like I have heard of breathing therapy but didn’t realise that it could have such an impact on a variety of health problems.
+Many people like I have heard of breathing therapy but didn’t realize that it could have such an impact on a variety of health problems.

 Buteyko Breathing, Carbon dioxide and the pH balance